About Me

 As I said in my interview with Sandy Wells, “I got into ballroom dancing to try to reconnect with my husband.
 It didn’t work.
 He wouldn’t go to the lessons.
 I took private lessons for five months.
 When I danced, I forgot all about my problems.
 My legs got stronger, and I became lighter on my feet.”

-Proceeding with the divorce was hard because my former husband told me he would end our friendship of 40 years.
+Proceeding with the divorce was hard because my former husband told me he would end our friendship of 40 years which was comprised of 37 years married and three years engaged.
 He said he would not only abandon me, but he would make it difficult for me to visit our sons and grandchildren.
 I would never be allowed to visit my family when he was present.

 However, I was able to hold onto an unshakable faith in God.
 I filed for divorce as a way of being willing to surrender my limited perspectives and exchange my thoughts and feelings for the faith that problems can be miraculously solved.